stevedonovan/Microlight/readme.md

 More precisely, `extend` takes an indexable and writeable object, where the index runs from 1 to `#O` with no holes, and starts adding new elements at `O[#O+1]`.
-Simularly, the other arguments are indexable but need not be writeable.
+Similarly, the other arguments are indexable but need not be writeable.
 These objects are typically tables, but don't need to be.
 You can exploit the guarantee that `extend` always goes sequentially from 1 to `#T`, and make the first argument an object: